 One of the Trustees, Mr Andrew Stebbings, was a member of Pemberton Greenish LLP until 31 March 2017 when he retired.
-He acted as a consultant to the firm in the year to 31 March 2018.
+He acted as a consultant until 30 September 2018.

 Pemberton Greenish LLP provided professional services in the administration of the Charity and continue to do so at an annual fixed fee which is reviewed periodically.
-The fees in the year were £28,800 inclusive of VAT and disbursements (£28,800 in 2016-17).
+The fees in the year were £24,000 inclusive of VAT and disbursements (£28,800 in 2017-18).